frenchy64/lein-test-reload-bug/README.md

 **Describe the bug**
 `lein test` can reload namespaces out of order.
-This can leave deftypes implementing expired protocol interfaces, and thus an exception will be thrown if
+This can leave deftypes implementing expired protocol interfaces, and thus an exception will be thrown when attempting to invoke a protocol method.

+This is also a potential performance problem, since a namespace maybe reloaded twice.

 **To Reproduce**
 The cause of this bug is that `lein test` uses clojure.core/require's :reload flag.